-We regularly use Jorge who drives his taxi or personal car to take you anywhere between Shelter Bay, the airport and Panama City.
-He charges $12 an hour and communicates on WhatsApp 6414-6210.
+We regularly use Jorge Batista who drives his taxi or personal car to take you anywhere between Shelter Bay, the airport and Panama City.
+Contact him on WhatsApp 6414-6210 (he speaks excellent English).
 Check out his business profile on Whatsapp for more information.

 - Taxis are plentiful but beware, you will get ‘stung’ if you are located at the southern end of the Causeway (La Playita Marina and Flamenco Yacht Club and Marina)